|Nutrition Facts (per serving)|

 Freshly ground black pepper, to taste

 - 2 to 3 teaspoons canola oil or peanut oil

 Position a rack in the center of the oven and heat to 425 F (220 C/Gas 7).

 Heat the oil in a large, heavy, oven-safe skillet (cast iron is perfect) over medium-high heat.

-Move the skillet to the oven and continue cooking, skin-side down, until mostly cooked through, another 10 to 15 minutes.
-Turn them over and continue cooking for 5 minutes longer.
+Place the skillet in the oven and continue cooking, skin-side down, until mostly cooked through, another 10 to 15 minutes.
+Turn over the thighs and continue cooking for 5 minutes longer.